Building your HR Framework

 Disbursements are costs related to your case that are payable to third parties, such as expert fees, counsel costs or court fees.
 These are costs in addition to the sums set out above.
 We handle the payment of the disbursements on your behalf to ensure a smoother process.

-If you decide to instruct a barrister to represent you and present your case at a Tribunal Hearing, it is likely you can expect a fee to range from £750 to £3,000 excluding VAT for a one day case.
+If you decide to instruct a barrister to represent you and present your case at a Tribunal Hearing, it is likely you can expect a fee to range from £750 to £3,000 (excluding VAT charged at 20%) for a one day case.
 The cost will significantly vary depending on the level of experience you wish to instruct.
-If the hearing is more than 1 day, the barrister will charge what is called a refresher fee, these typically range from £250 to £1250 plus vat per additional day.
+If the hearing is more than 1 day, the barrister will charge what is called a refresher fee, these typically range from £250 to £1250 (excluding VAT charged at 20%) per additional day.

 You may have other funding options available, such as cover under an insurance policy and this should be checked by you as it could reduce your costs.